tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL - Data Platform upgrade and migration.md

     ![+Add is highlighted in the toolbar on Resource groups blade.t](media/resource-groups-add.png "Resource groups")

-3. , then enter the following in the Create an empty resource group blade:
+3. Enter the following in the Create an empty resource group blade:

     - **Subscription**: Select the subscription you are using for this hands-on lab.
     - **Resource group**: Enter hands-on-lab-SUFFIX.